Nostalgia for the Soviet Union: Ukraine

+Uzbekistan

-Sociology
+Sociology and economics

 According to the Levada Center's polls, the primary reasons cited for Soviet nostalgia are the advantages of the shared economic union between the Soviet republics, including perceived financial stability.
 This was referenced by up to 53% of respondents in 2016.
 At least 43% also lamented the loss of the Soviet Union's global political superpower status.
 About 31% cited the loss of social trust and capital.
 The remainder of the respondents cited a mix of reasons ranging from practical travel difficulties to a sense of national displacement.
 A 2019 poll found that 59% of Russians felt that the Soviet government "took care of ordinary people".
 When asked to name positive associations with the Soviet Union in 2020, 16% of the Levada Center's respondents pointed to "future stability and confidence", 15% said they associated it with "a good life in the country", and 11% said they associated it with personal memories from their childhood or youth.

 Levada Center sociologist Karina Pipiya observed that the economic factors played the most significant role in rising nostalgia for the Soviet Union, as opposed to loss of prestige or national identity.
 Pipiya also suggested a secondary factor was that a majority of Russians "regret that there used to be more social justice and that the government worked for the people and that it was better in terms of care for citizens and paternalistic expectations."

+In 2022, Oxford University professors Paul Chaisty and Stephen Whitefield carried out an analysis of polling data which studied continued identification with the Soviet Union among adult Russian citizens.
+Chaisty and Whitefield noted that those who identified most with the Soviet Union were likely to be elderly and less affluent.
+Contributing factors included "nostalgia for Soviet era economic and welfare policies as well as a cultural nostalgia for a particular Soviet 'way of life' and traditional values."
+Other common reasons Russians cited nostalgia for the Soviet Union included hostility towards Western countries, hostility towards capitalism and the market economy, and a desire to re-assert Russian military and political ascendancy over the former Soviet space.

 Gallup observed in its data review that "For many, life has not been easy since the Soviet Union dissolved in December 1991.
 Residents there have lived through wars, revolutions, coups, territorial disputes, and multiple economic collapses...Older residents...whose safety nets, such as guaranteed pensions and free healthcare, largely disappeared when the union dissolved are more likely to say the breakup harmed their countries."